-It is possible that Population Register centre issues a certificate for it's own purposes.
+It is possible that Digital and Population Data Services Agency issues a certificate for its own purposes.
 In that case it follows the same requirements than issuing certificates for other organisations.

 The certificate holder (service provider) shall be responsible for the accuracy of the information submitted with the certificate application.